ryankurte/kicksat-sprite-rs/README.md

 ## Status
 Builds, runs on board (if you can convince it to load), needs more pins and peripherals to be defined and implemented.

-Note that the uf2 bootloader has boot protection and a bootloader offset set that must be cleared using atmel studio before loading will work.
+Note that the uf2 bootloader has boot protection and a bootloader offset set that must be cleared using atmel studio before loading will work (set `NVM BOOTPROT` fuse to `0x0F`).

-* As the kicksat target has not (yet) been published

 ## Setup